dustatron/epicodus-beep-boop-Independent-project/README.md

 ## Installation

-Make sure you have [git version control](https://git-scm.com/downloads) installed on your computer.
+_Make sure you have [git version control](https://git-scm.com/downloads) installed on your computer._

-* _find the green 'Clone or Download' button and copy the link_
+1. find the green 'Clone or Download' button and copy the link
-* _open terminal and type 'cd desktop'_
+2. open terminal and type...

-Windows
+**Windows**
 ```sh
 cd desktop
 ```